ShieldBattery/ShieldBattery/README.md

 If you are unsure of which you need to run, running both should be fine.

 ###Acquire SSL certificates
 If you are running the server somewhere remotely, you can get a certificate from a normal CA. If, however, you are running a local development server, you'll need to self-sign a certificate.
 For instructions on how to do that, see [here](http://stackoverflow.com/a/10176685/1050849).
-Make sure to note the location of your certificate and private key for configuring the server (in the next step).
+If `openssl.cnf` is missing, [use this one](https://github.com/tec27/shieldbattery/blob/master/deps/node/deps/openssl/openssl/apps/openssl.cnf) and set the path using `set OPENSSL_CONF=c:\openssl.cnf` or wherever you download it to.
+After generating your certificate and private key, note their location for configuring the server (in the next step).
 I recommend putting them as `certs/`, as this location is already gitignored for these purposes.

 ###Configure the server
 Copy `config.example.js` and `database.example.json` to `config.js` and `database.json`, respectively.
 Edit these files as you see fit to match your local configuration.